mmrmas/mmrmas.github.io/README.md

 ## Best practices
-- Log SHA-512 hashes of documents that are not intended to modify, such as pdf files, zip/tar archives, images.
+- Register SHA-512 hashes of documents that are not intended to modify, such as pdf files, zip/tar archives, images.
 - Keep IPtrade-logged files in a dedicated archive, preferably write-protected.
 - Share with care.
-Log your valuable original creations and innovartions before you distribute content to others.
-Logging can be done in any stage of the creative process.
+Register your valuable original creations and innovartions before you distribute content to others.
+This can be done in any stage of the creative process.
 - Make the wallet address that you use for IPtrade registrations public, so that an ownership address can be easily linked to the correct individual or organization.

 ## What to do when the SHA-512 hash cannot be validated, or the registration address is incorrect